What is an introvert?

 Being misunderstood all the time.
 Introverts are labelled “anti-social”, “aloof”, “outcast” and “boring”.

 There was even one time when one of my classmates told me that I was arrogant in my face.
-I was like where do that come from.
+I was like where does that come from.

 But at least I’m grateful that I wasn’t bullied in school.
 Just mostly ignored.